 Drawing from \textbf{Theorem \ref{theor-1}}, a strong correlation between the two channels, given as $|\mathbf{h}_c^H \mathbf{h}_t |^2$, leads to a substantial overlap between the sensing and communication channel sub-spaces.
-As a result, even if the transmit beamformer aligns with the sensing channel, power can be effectively reused for communication, thus directly fulfilling the user SNR requirement.
-Conversely, when the correlation of the two channels is weak, the direct alignment beamformer falls short of satisfying the user SNR constraint.
-In such cases, the beamformer needs to be situated within the expanded subspace of $\mathbf{h}_t$ and $\mathbf{h}_c$ to maximize the echo SNR while concurrently meeting the communication SNR requirement.
+Hence, even if the transmit beamformer aligns with sensing channel, power can be effectively reused for communication, thus directly fulfilling the user SNR requirement.
+Conversely, when the channel correlation is weak, the direct alignment beamformer falls short of satisfying the user SNR constraint.
+In such cases, the beamformer needs to be situated within the expanded subspace of $\mathbf{h}_t$ and $\mathbf{h}_c$ to maximize the echo SNR while concurrently meeting the user SNR requirement.